 - Q: What addresses do my tech department need to 'whitelist' in the firewalls and content blockers?

 Most problems in connecting or saving data with Failure Free Online can be alleviated in advance by whitelisting (the opposite of blacklisting) these addresses through your local firewalls, content blockers (which freeze program access when specific words are detected) and any other security applications so that teachers and students can access our online software applications successfully:

 Our technical/setup emailings will be coming to you from (any_email_address) and specifically from for our main correspondences with you or your organization.
 Please make sure that your email program or security applications do not block these addresses so you can receive passwords or software setup information.

 Feel free to copy and paste this list and these instructions from this page into an email to your tech department.

-Note: In institutions with high security rules, computer programs like Norton Internet Security (just one example) on local machines can block online software services as well, or otherwise impede them from performing properly.
+Notes: In institutions with high security rules, computer programs like Norton Internet Security (just one example) on local machines can block online software services as well, or otherwise impede them from performing properly.
 Communication must be allowed two-way through your firewalls with our servers to be able to save and load students' scores.